SebastianPost96/ngx-lifecycle/projects/ngx-lifecycle/README.md

 ## Usage

-Import the `NgxLifecycleModule` into your application.

-Apply the directives to any template element as per above.
+Import the `NgxLifecycleModule` into your application and apply directives to any component or template element as per above.

-To listen to `ngOnChanges`, you will need to create an output using the library function `emitChanges`, which will emit input changes to the respective component or directive.
+To listen to `ngOnChanges`, you need to create an output using the library function `emitChanges`, which will emit input changes to the respective component or directive.

 ```ts
 import { emitChanges } from 'ngx-lifecycle';